 As matters stand, that remains unclear.
 It will need to be decided by the employers and unions.
 They can ask Philips Pensioenfonds for a contribution toward the costs of the compensation.

 Will disadvantaged members be compensated?

-The possibility is very real that middle-aged members will be disadvantaged by the National Pension Agreement.
+The possibility is very real that in particular middle-aged active members will be disadvantaged by the National Pension Agreement.
 This was acknowledged when the Agreement was signed, together with the need for a proper compensation plan.
 It is unclear, however, who will finance that compensation.
 According to the National Pension Agreement, the compensation must be cost-neutral for both employers and members.
 The possibility of the pension funds paying the compensation is explicitly being considered: an option is being created under the law that will make it possible for pension funds to cover the costs of the compensation, at least in part.
 That would mean that some or all of the compensation would be paid from the pension funds’ assets.
 It remains to be seen whether Philips Pensioenfonds will go this route.
 If it does, it will be important to make sure that this takes place in a balanced manner.
 It will be impossible to determine until all the details of the new pension plan and how it will be funded have been decided.
 The Board of Trustees will need to weigh and balance all the interests that are at stake.
-However, even if proper compensation is provided for members who are disadvantaged by the implementation of the new pension system, it still cannot be guaranteed that no-one will lose out under the new pension system.
+However, even if proper compensation is provided for active members who are disadvantaged by the implementation of the new pension system, it still cannot be guaranteed that no-one will lose out under the new pension system.
 Most likely, the compensation will be based on a scenario of economic neutrality: if the economy then suffers a downturn, the compensation will not be enough to prevent the disadvantage.

 Is entitlement conversion legally allowed?